Louisiana

 Packet Size 25 Seeds $5.00

-Bush/Dry.
-Nearly 90 days to dry seed.
-One of the many yellow eye type beans such as Maine Yellow Eye, Vermont Yellow Eye, and Molasses Face.
-A new addition to the collection in 2014 from Mandy's Greenhouse in Tyndall, Manitoba Canada.
+This bush dry bean variety takes nearly 90 days to produce dry seeds and is part of the yellow eye bean group, which includes Maine Yellow Eye, Vermont Yellow Eye, and Molasses Face.
+Added to the collection in 2014, Maine was sourced from Mandy's Greenhouse in Tyndall, Manitoba, Canada, contributing to the rich diversity of yellow eye beans.

 Maine Sunset